Merchant API: best practices

 Make calls in batches

 If you want to update 500 products, do one call with 500 products in it.
-If you want to upsert 100,0000 products, split this up in ten batches of 10,000 products.
+To upsert or delete 100,000 products, split this up into ten batches of 10,000 products.

 -